ESG Summary

 PepsiCo Positive

-Our vision is to Be the Global Leader in Convenient Foods and Drinks by Winning with PepsiCo Positive (pep+). pep+ is our strategic end-to-end transformation that places sustainability at the center of how we will create growth and value by operating within planetary boundaries and inspiring positive change for the planet and people.
+Our vision is to be the Global Leader in Convenient Foods and Drinks by winning with PepsiCo Positive (pep+). pep+ is our strategic end-to-end transformation that places sustainability at the center of our business strategy, seeking to drive growth and build a stronger, more resilient future for PepsiCo and the communities where we operate.
+Through pep+, we seek to continue to transform the way we do business, inspiring our partners, peers and employees along the way to work together to advance positive change.

 >1B

-times each day PepsiCo products are
+times each day PepsiCo foods and drinks

-enjoyed around the world
+are enjoyed around the world

 200+

-countries and territories where
+countries and territories where PepsiCo

-net revenue in 2023
+net revenue in 20241

-1. As of December 30, 2023.
+1. As of December 28, 2024

 pep (PepsiCo Positive)